datum-cloud/docs/content/en/docs/glossary.md

 ## Network Context

-A logical grouping that provides network configuration and policy context for workload deployments.
-Network contexts help organize and manage networking resources across different environments or applications.
+A logical partition of a Network that helps organize and manage networking resources such as Subnets across different Locations.
+A functioning Network will have one or more Network Contexts.

 ## Network Function Virtualization (NFV)